Link Resource Files or Helm Charts in Git Repos

 - Helm Chart from Source Repository — Use a Helm chart stored in a Git repo.

-- Helm Chart from Helm Repository — For Helm Chart from Helm Repositories, see Helm Charts from Helm Repositories.
+- Helm Chart from Helm Repository — For Helm Chart from Helm Repositories, see Use a Helm Repository with Kubernetes.

 Step 4: Configure the Repo Settings